 And meet the young lady, who fell from a star.

-Well, I think they were quite surprised, along with the film moguls, you know, and the fact that — years and years later, he and Harold both said that they did not know what depth and strength that that song “Over the Rainbow” had.
+ERNIE HARBURG: Well, I think they were quite surprised, along with the film moguls, you know, and the fact that — years and years later, he and Harold both said that they did not know what depth and strength that that song “Over the Rainbow” had.
 And also, one other one, the song “Ding!
 Dong!
-The Witch Is Dead” is a universal liberation, a freedom, cry for freedom, you know, which isn’t seen like that, but it — one time, when some tyrannical owner of an airlines company stepped down, all the employees started singing “Ding!
+The Witch is Dead” is a universal liberation, a freedom, cry for freedom, you know, which isn’t seen like that, but it — one time, when some tyrannical owner of an airlines company stepped down, all the employees started singing “Ding!
 Dong!
-The Witch Is Dead.”
+The Witch is Dead.”

 So people use these words.
 And during the war, World War II, “We’re Off to See the Wizard” was sung by troops marching, you know?
 But nobody knows that Yip wrote the words, you see.
 Now, Harold wrote the music, and the songs were Yip and Harold.
 That’s it.